0ksks/memematch/slides.md

 </div>

 <!--
-Built with Python, FastAPI, and LLaMA 3.3 via free SambaNova Cloud.
-Vue 3 frontend with Server-Sent Events for real-time streaming.
-The result: fast, accurate, and cost-effective.
+Achieving these results required careful technology choices.
+We built the backend with Python and FastAPI, using LLaMA 3.3 through SambaNova's free API.
+The frontend uses Vue 3 with Server-Sent Events for that real-time streaming experience.
+The entire stack is optimized for speed, accuracy, and cost-effectiveness.
 -->

 ---